-No other information has come to the Commission's attention suggesting that there is any other Australian industry member currently producing sodium bicarbonate.
-Further discussion in relation to issue of like goods is contained in section 4.3.2 of this SEF.
+No other information has been presented to the Commission indicating that there is any Australian industry currently producing sodium bicarbonate.
+Further discussion in relation to issue of like goods is contained in section 4.3.2 of this report.

-4. REVOCATION OF THE ANTI-DUMPING MEASURES
+4. REVOCATION OF ANTI-DUMPING MEASURES

-4.1 Findings
+4.1.
+Findings

-The Commission has made the findings that:
+The Commission makes the following findings:

-- the anti-dumping measures applying to sodium bicarbonate are no longer warranted: - as a result of the review, revoking the measures would not lead or be likely to lead, to a continuation of, or a recurrence of, the dumping and the material injury that the measures are intended to prevent; and - the dumping duty notice be revoked with effect from 22 July 2014, the date of publication of the notice under section 269ZC indicating the Commissioner's intention to undertake the revocation review.
+- the anti-dumping measures applying to sodium bicarbonate are no longer warranted: - as a result of the review, revoking the measures would not lead or be likely to lead, to a continuation of, or a recurrence of, the dumping and the material injury that the measures are intended to prevent13; and - the dumping duty notice be revoked with effect from 22 July 2014, the date of publication of the notice under section 269ZC(4) indicating the Commissioner's intention to undertake the revocation review.